 How do bloggers get paid?

+Check out my guide about how much bloggers make.
 In order to become a blogger, all you need to do is publish your first blog post—either on a free blogging platform or through your own self-hosted blog (what I recommend).
 Boom.
 That’s it.
 Welcome to the world of blogging.
 Now when it comes to actually getting paid from your blog, there are a ton of options.

 From joining display ad networks, to getting sponsored posts from companies that want to reach your readers, affiliate promotions, landing freelance or consulting gigs, teaching online courses, selling physical products, building software tools and more, there are many different ways to get paid from blogging.
 I break down more of my favorite ways to monetize a blog here in this guide.